sinsys/quiz-app-remastered/README.md

 ### Questions
 #### Accessibility
-- What is the one thing the lang property used for?
+- What is one thing the `lang` property used for?
 - Why would someone use the role property?
 - What is accessibility in a website?
 - What does ARIA stand for?